pedalingcircles/pipelineagent/CONTRIBUTING.md

 - For every new tool add validation scripts and update software report script to make sure that it is included to documentation
 - If the tool is available in other platforms (macOS, Windows, Linux), make sure you include it in as many as possible.
 - If installing a few versions of the tool, consider putting the list of versions in the corresponding `toolset.json` file.
-It will help other customers to configure their builds flexibly.
+It will help others to configure their builds flexibly.
 See [toolset-windows-2016.json](vm-images/images/win/toolsets/toolset-2019.json) as example.
 - Use consistent naming across all files
 - Validation scripts should be simple and shouldn't change image content
+- Following naming convention guidance on various files associated with the new tool (coming soon)

 ### Windows